Fact Sheet 1 (FS1)

 Tips for Teachers

 Learn more about the autism spectrum.
-Check out the research on effective instructional interventions and behavior on CPIR’s website.
-The organizations listed in this publication can also help.
+The organizations listed in this publication can help.
+Especially check out whatever research they mention on effective instructional interventions and behavior.

 Make sure directions are given step-by- step, verbally, visually, and by providing physical supports or prompts, as needed by the student.
 Students with autism spectrum disorders often have trouble interpreting facial expressions, body language, and tone of voice.
 Be as concrete and explicit as possible in your instructions and feedback to the student.